-- How Can I Help a Depressed or Suicidal Person?
+- How Can I Help a Depressed Person?

 What Is Depression?Everyone feels down at times.
-The breakup of a relationship or a poor evaluation in class can lead to low spirits.
+The breakup of a relationship or a bad grade can lead to low mood.
 Sometimes sadness comes on for no apparent reason.
 Is there any difference between these shifting moods and what is called depression?
 Anyone who has experienced an episode of depression would probably answer yes.
-The duration and depth of despondency, and the presence of characteristic symptoms, help distinguish depression from ordinary unhappiness.
-This is important because in severe cases depression can be life threatening.
-Suicide is a possible outcome.
-Depressed individuals may also fail to live up to their potential, doing poorly in school and staying on the social margin.
+Depression, versus ordinary unhappiness, is characterized by longer and deeper feelings of despondency and the presence of certain characteristic symptoms (see below).
+This distinction is important, because in severe cases, depression can be life threatening, with suicide as a possible outcome.
+Depressed people may also fail to live up to their potential, doing poorly in school and staying on the social margins.
 Depression is frequently ignored or untreated; the condition often prevents people from taking steps to help themselves.
-This is unfortunate as effective help is available.
+This is unfortunate, as effective help is available.

 Signs of Depression

-Anyone who feels down nearly every day for weeks or months may be clinically depressed.
+Anyone who feels down most of the day nearly every day for weeks or months may be clinically depressed.
 Depressed individuals may experience: